-The audio file above is an excerpt from a radio show recorded in March 2014 where I talk about the Fukushima nuclear disaster in Japan with David Wasserman.
+The audio file above is an excerpt from a radio show recorded in March 2014 where I talk about the Fukushima nuclear disaster in Japan with Harvey Wasserman.

 The Fukushima nuclear power plant disaster happened on March 11, 2011.
 The plant suffered a catastrophic failure due to an earthquake and a tsunami.

 About 38 miles inland from the plant lies the commercial city of Koriyama, where some of the smallest children have no experience of playing outside – fear of radiation has kept them indoors.